dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 # Deploy a pipeline with Google Could Fuctions

-Before you can deploy a pipeline, you need to have a working knowledge of GCP and its associated services such as Cloud Functions, Cloud Source Repositories, Shell Editor, IAM and Permissions, and GCP service accounts.
+This guide shows you how to deploy a pipeline using the gcloud shell and `dlt` CLI commands.
+To deploy a pipeline using this method, you must have a working knowledge of GCP and its associated services, such as cloud functions, cloud source repositories, shell editor, IAM and permissions, and GCP service accounts.

-To deploy a pipeline using the GCP Cloud functions, you'll first need to set up a blank repo in Cloud Source Repositories, a service provided by GCP for hosting repositories, or you can clone it to your local machine and then install the Google Cloud SDK on your local machine.
+To deploy a pipeline using the GCP cloud functions, you'll first need to set up an empty repo in Cloud Source Repositories, a service provided by GCP for hosting repositories, or you can clone it to your local machine and then install the Google Cloud SDK on your local machine.

 ## 1. Setup Pipeline in Google Cloud Repositories
 To deploy the pipeline, we'll use the Google Cloud Source Repositories(first method):